 Antiviral drugs can keep HIV infection in check for many years.
 But you will still carry the virus and can still transmit it, though the risk is lower.

 The sooner you start HIV treatment, the more effective it is.
-If you take your medications exactly as directed, it's possible to reduce the viral load in the blood so that it can hardly be detected.
+If you take your medications as directed, it's possible to reduce the viral load in the blood so that it can't be detected.
+At that point, you will not transmit the virus to sex partners.

 If you've had an STI, ask your doctor how long after treatment you need to be retested.
 Getting retested will ensure that the treatment worked and that you haven't been reinfected.